-Pole mounted – Going this route gives you the freedom of where you can locate it.
+Post mounted – Going this route gives you the freedom of where you can locate it.
 You’re not bound to your existing fence or structures.
 If this is your preferred route – save time, remove the guess work and let these frame and post plans instruct you on how to successfully:

 Ceiling mounted – Installing a TV outdoors using a ceiling pole bracket is common to see at restaurants in outdoor patio areas that have a covered ceilings.
 Typically, the TV is mounted higher in the air so the TV can be viewed by large crowds.

 #3 – DO I REALLY NEED AN OUTDOOR RATED TV?

 It is very common to opt against the outdoor rated TV’s to save money.
 Having your TV enclosed in a weatherproof cabinet will protect the TV from the elements.